 0% balance transfer offers

-A balance transfer is a money-saving feature you can use to pay down credit card debt.
+A balance transfer credit card is designed to give you a cheaper way to pay down credit card debt.
 These cards offer a 0% interest rate (or reduced rate) when you move existing debt to the new account.
-At the end of the balance transfer promotional period, any balance transfer balance you haven’t paid back will accrue interest at the revert rate.
-This rate varies from card to card but is usually the purchase rate of interest or the cash advance rate.
+At the end of the balance transfer promotional period, a standard interest rate will apply to any remaining debt from the balance transfer.
+This rate varies from card to card but is usually the purchase or cash advance rate for that card.

 Keep in mind that a balance transfer credit card shouldn’t be used for purchases, which will accrue interest at the purchase rate for that card.
 Interest-free days also don’t apply if you’re carrying a balance transfer balance from month to month.